For as long as we can remember, we’ve been reading comments such as these on the internet:

 The gross margin of any respectable brand will be in its high 40’s.
 In 2015, adidas had a gross margin (Net sales – landed product costs) of over 48%, while Nike made 46%, a full 2% lower than adidas.
 Asics made 44%.

 Numerically astute readers might notice a disconnect.
 Based on our first few infographics (containing the sample footwear assortment), it appears that some of the adidas running shoes cost much more to make than similarly priced Nike shoes.
 So if Nike running shoes costs less to make than adidas, how can they end up with a lower gross margin?

 We can make an educated guess.
 Firstly, from a product standpoint, adidas sells a lot more apparel than Nike, and generally apparel is a higher margin business.
-Nike has always been a footwear brand, and has historically sucked at making garments.
-That shows in their numbers.
+Nike has always been a footwear brand, and that shows in their numbers.

 For the combined sales numbers of footwear and apparel, Nike sold 68% of footwear and only 32% of apparel.
 In what’s a stark contrast, adidas’s sales split was 55% footwear and 45% apparel.
 The fact that Asics’s gross margin (44%) is lower than adidas and Nike lends credence to our theory.
 After all, Asics’s business is 84% footwear.

 It is also possible that other categories like adidas Originals footwear delivers a higher margin than running footwear.
 The white adidas Superstar for example, sells for $80, but is produced for $16.
 That makes the production cost a mere 20% of the retail price, hence delivering a much higher gross margin.

 But the footwear/apparel/category mix is just one of the many factors which can raise or lower margins.
 Actions like deciding who to sell products to – some sales partners or channels are higher margin than the rest – or making the supply chain efficient are some of the other ways to boost brand gross margins.